erees1/erees1.github.io/_posts/2019-12-12-segmentation.md

 </div>

 ## Introduction

+These days no one would dream about performing a segmentation task without using deep learning.
+However that is exactly what I set out to do in this project, to see how far you can get with a small dataset and no TensorFLow!

+### Background

 I have recently completed a data science course at General Assembly in London and for the past 5 weeks in the evenings I have been working on my final project.
 Cognisant of the rising tide of fake news / fake images and more recently deep fakes on the internet I decided to create an image classifier that could spot whether pictures of faces had been photoshopped or not.